 You finally got the approval to move forward with a new website design.
-So you start thinking about images, responsive web design, colors, fonts and the project moves forward, but if you are only thinking about pictures, fonts and colors, I can almost guarantee you are setting yourself up for failure.
-If the conversation about converting traffic from the site never came up or you didn’t talk about customer engagement, you may want to put your design team on hold for the moment while I explain.
+So you start thinking about images, colors, fonts, and the project moves forward.
+Sadly, if you are only thinking about pictures, fonts, and colors, I can almost guarantee you are setting yourself up for failure.
+Why?
+If the conversation about converting traffic from the site never came up or you didn’t talk about visitor engagement, you may want to put your design team on hold for the moment.

-Re-read your website text.
+Start with re-reading your website text.
 What does it say?
-Does it talk about you or does it talk about how you are going offer solutions for them?
+Does it talk about you, or does it talk about how you will offer solutions for them?
 From the very start, you want to engage your visitor.

-If you are a business, it is very likely the visitor to your site has a problem that needs to be solved.
-Imagine walking into a store and rather than being asked how they can help you, they immediately say what you are looking for is right over here before you even ask!
+If you are a business, the visitor to your site likely has a problem that needs to be solved.
+Imagine walking into a store, and rather than being asked how they can help you, they immediately say what you are looking for is right over here before you even ask!
 That is what your website should be doing for your visitor.
-If I come to your site looking for pink bikes, don’t tell me that you have been selling bikes for over twenty years and you have sold millions of bikes, just show me pink bikes.
-I don’t have time for your history.

-Even if you really want the customer to call, how are you tracking conversions?
-I think it is a missed opportunity having a single number for all your marketing materials.
+Even if you want the customer to call, how are you tracking conversions?
+I think it is a missed opportunity to have a single number for all your marketing materials.
 How do you know what is working?
-At the very least, get a separate number for your website and track calls for that number.
-You may find that your website may be working better than you think
+At the very least, get a separate number for your website or open a CallRail account and track calls from the site.
+You may find that your website may be working better than you think.

 Once you start to think in terms of converting visitors, your design will start to shape itself.
-Rather than having the visitor scroll down the page below a giant image to get to your information, you may decide greet them with the reason they are there instead: to find help or a product or whatever the reason is that they are coming to your site.
+For example, rather than having the visitor scroll down the page below a giant image to get to your information, you may decide to greet them with the reason they are there instead: to find help or a product or whatever the reason they are there coming to your site.

-A well planned website will lead the visitor to the solution that you can offer them and to an easy way to reach out to you.
+A well-planned website will lead the visitor to the solution you can offer them and an easy way to reach out to you.
 If you offer many solutions, offer multiple paths.
-Make it clear what you want the visitor to do.
-Don’t assume anything.
-Your next great customer could be technically challenged.
-Why make it difficult for them?
+Make it clear what you want the visitor to do, and don’t assume anything.
+A poorly designed website could technically challenge your next great customer, so why make it difficult for them?

 The actual layout and design (photos, colors, fonts) should be your last topic of conversation because once you defined the content, everything else should be supporting those objectives.
 Don’t get me wrong, your site still needs to be professional and well designed, but as in many successful designs, form follows function.
 Your website should be no different.